IWT-Book/Book-Master/Book/HTML/Forms/input.md

 <section data-markdown>
 <script type="text/template">
 ###Notes
-* The HTML 2.0 and 3.2 specifications support only the align, checked, maxlength, name, size, src, type, and value attributes for the input element.
 * The HTML 4.01 specification also reserves the use of the datafld, dataformatas, and datasrc data-binding attributes.
 They were not included in the XHTML specification but are supported by Internet Explorer.
 * Use of autocomplete may have security implications.
 Use with caution.
 * Under the strict HTML and XHTML specifications, the align attribute is not